MarekJReid/SUS/README.md

 # SUS

-# Project Name (Replace with your actual project name)

 This project encompasses four main components: Frontend, Authentication, Software Update Service, and Database.
 This `README` provides instructions for dockerizing each component, how developers should proceed through each phase, and how to set up a local instance for development.

 ## Dockerization